 Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

-Prime Day comes only once a year, and last year it was bigger than Black Friday and Cyber Monday combined.
-The event is typically held in June, but has been pushed back to October this year because, well, it’s 2020.
+Prime Day comes only once a year, and is usually bigger than Black Friday and Cyber Monday combined.

-Until we find out what this year’s deals will be, we’ve included on this page some our favorite coffee items.
+We’re keeping an eye out for new Amazon Prime Day coffee deals and revealing them here as Prime Day progresses, and we’ve also included some traditional Bean Poet favorites toward the bottom of our list.
 We’ve covered and recommended all of these items at Bean Poet over the past couple of years.
 They’ve also proven to be popular with Bean Poet readers.
+Whether they’re offered at a special price today or not, we think they’re great bargains anytime.

 To take advantage of Prime Day prices you will need a Prime membership.
 You can sign up for a free 30-day trial that will get you through Prime Day.